Restricted Monte Carlo wave function method and Lindblad equation for identifying entangling open-quantum-system dynamics: Conclusions

 \section{Conclusions}

 We derived an approach to restrict the dynamics in open systems to non-entangled states, which allows us to determine the impact of entanglement in unrestricted open-system processes.
 This was achieved by forcing the Monte Carlo wave function approach to yield separable trajectories through projections onto the tangent space of the manifold of product wave functions.
 From sampling over a large number of trajectories, classical correlations arise without the buildup of entanglement.
-Contrasting this with the unrestricted evolution rendered it possible to witness dynamical entanglement in open systems.
+Contrasting this with the unrestricted evolution provides a necessary and sufficient criteria for multipartite entanglement in open quantum systems for arbitrary dimensions.

 Several examples showed the potential of our technique.
 For instance, we considered and compared decay processes via maximally entangled and product intermediate states, resulting in the observation of scenarios for quantum correlated and classically correlated loss.
 Also, we modeled dynamical errors via crosstalk-induced bit flips, i.e., a controlled NOT.
 Here, we explored the impact of the initial state, showing that entanglement can significantly alter the process' trajectory and final equilibrium compared to cases where entanglement is suppressed.
 We also showed that our approach is consistent for complex separability-preserving processes even if subsystems of a composite system are randomly exchanged.